 What is the interval between doses?

 In the accelerated course, the second dose should be after one month, and the third dose after two months.
-You can also opt for a very accelerated course (for over 18s only), where you have the second dose after 7 days and the third dose after 21 days with a booster 1 year later.
+You can also opt for a very accelerated course, where you have the second dose after 7 days and the third dose after 21 days with a booster 1 year later.
 Please note, you should book each dose separately.

 Who should not get the Hepatitis B vaccine?